-Guardians of the Galaxy, the tenth release in the Marvel Cinematic Universe, hits theaters on Friday, August 1.
-Nearly a month before that, however, it’ll be stopping in at Anaheim’s Disneyland and Orlando’s Hollywood Studios for a special “sneak peek.”
+Guardians of the Galaxy, the tenth – and latest – release in the Marvel Cinematic Universe, hit theaters this past August.
+Nearly a month before that, however, it stopped by Anaheim’s Disneyland and Orlando’s Hollywood Studios for a special “sneak peek.”

 Why does this matter?
 Beyond being a cogent attempt by Disney to actually start integrating the Marvel brand into its theme parks (you’d think that, after five years and $4 billion, the company would be doing something more than just temporary character meet-‘n-greets), it actually touches upon a giant, thorny, messy legal rivalry between Disney and Universal that greatly impacts both Floridian resorts.